 Monthly rent for one-bedroom apartment: $824

-Germany is one of the least tax-friendly countries in the world.
-However, it has one of the lowest unemployment rates in the world, perhaps attributing to its overall happiness.
+Germany has one of the lowest unemployment rates in the world, perhaps attributing to its overall happiness.
 Housing costs are on the lower end of the spectrum.

 The German Glücksatlas survey reported that Germans score their happiness at 7.07 out of 10, based on the country’s healthy economic climate.
 The country has experienced an overall growth in wealth unsurpassed since the 1960s.